Thirumal-Palwai/SpellAndGrammer-action/README.md

 # vale-spell-grammar-check-action

-A GitHub action to check spelling and grammar using Vale.
+A Github action to check spelling and grammar using Vale.
 Vale has a rich understanding of many markup formats and a highly customizable extension system that is capable of enforcing custom in-house set of rules.

 ## Note: This action requires a configuration file ".vale.ini" in the root directory of your repository.